-- 1) The student must contact the Office of the Vice President for Student Affairs regarding his/her request for reentry. - 2) The Office of the Vice President for Student Affairs in coordination with the Director of Student Life will review the request for re-entry along with any support documents and recommendations in order to assess the student's ability to reasonably re-enter the University. - 3) Determination of suitability for re-entry to the institution may be based on a number of factors including health & safety issues, student progress, and may include conditions to promote student success as set forth by the Office of the Vice President for Student Affairs. - 4) Upon approval for re-entry the Director of the Academic Advising Center must approve the student's course selection during their first term re-enrolled at the University.
-Classes chosen will be appropriate to student's background and to their educational plans. - 5) Prior to the beginning of the student's first term of re-enrollment, the Director of Student Life will inform the student's instructor of any relevant educational information.
+1) The student must contact the Office of the Dean of Student Affairs regarding his/her request for re-entry.

+2) The Office of the Dean of Student Affairs in coordination with the Director of Student Life will review the request for re-entry along with any support documents and recommendations in order to assess the student's ability to reasonably re-enter the University.

+3) Determination of suitability for re-entry to the institution may be based on a number of factors including health & safety issues, student progress, and may include conditions to promote student success as set forth by the Office of the Dean of Student Affairs.

+4) Upon approval for re-entry, the Director of the Academic Advising Center must approve the student's course selection during their first term re-enrolled at the University.
+Classes chosen will be appropriate to student's background and to their educational plans.

+5) Prior to the beginning of the student's first term of re-enrollment, the Director of Student Life will inform the student's instructor of any relevant educational information.

-DISCIPLINARY PROCESS NON-ACADEMIC MISCONDUCT
+C) DISCIPLINARY PROCESS NON-ACADEMIC MISCONDUCT